-Specific research topics are organized among three profile lines, i.e., energy, optics and mechanics:
+Specific research topics are organized among three lines, i.e., energy, optics and mechanics:

-- Energy-related materials: Focusing on structural glasses and advanced substrates, various research and - in close collaboration with industrial partners - development projects are undertaken on the areas of smart windows, light-controlling coatings, adaptive surfaces, surface haptics and adsorption.
+1. Energy-related materials: Focusing on structural glasses and advanced substrates, various research activities and in close collaborations with industrial partners - development projects are undertaken on the areas of smart windows, light-controlling coatings, adaptive surfaces, surface haptics and adsorption.

-- Micro- and nanomechanical properties of glasses: The surface mechanical properties of disordered materials represent the third focus of the group, where we strive to develop both fundamental understanding of the molecular and atomic mechanisms which constitute mechanical behavious, and to derive novel strategies of material toughening.
+3. Micro- and nanomechanical properties of glasses: The surface mechanical properties of disordered materials represent the third focus of the group, where we strive to develop both fundamental understanding of the molecular and atomic mechanisms which constitute mechanical behaviour, and to derive novel strategies of material toughening.